kyleruane/kyleruane.github.io/_posts/2014-09-12-nycta-graphics-manual.md

 date:   2014-09-12
 categories:
 feature: spacer.gif
+visible: nope
 ---
 Pentagram designers [Jesse Reed](http://www.jessereedfromohio.com/) and [Hamish Smyth](http://www.hamishsmyth.com/) are [kickstarting a one-time run of books representing showing scans of the original Graphic Standards Manual for the New York City Transit Authority](https://www.kickstarter.com/projects/thestandardsmanual/full-size-reissue-of-the-nycta-graphics-standards).
 The manual covers the entire visual language for New York subway type, colors, layouts, iconography, map design, signage and everything else that makes up one of the most recognizable graphic systems in existence.

 <br>![NYCTA Manual]({{site.blog_img_path}}2014/nycta.jpg)